 Event segments.
 Select the areas you’d like your event to have:

 - Stage segment is for live speakers, presentations, talks, interviews, live-streaming, and webinars.
 Up to five people can be on Stage at a time and 100,000 attendees can watch the stage at your event.

-- Sessions is the area for live video group discussions and breakouts.
+- Sessions is the area for live video group discussions and roundtables.
 You (and your attendees) can set up virtual roundtables in Sessions based on a topic.
-Up to 20 attendees can “sit down” and join a roundtable on live camera.
-Up to 500 people can watch a roundtable (without participating on camera).
+Up to 20 attendees can “sit down” and join a session on live camera.
+Up to 500 people can watch a session (without participating on camera).